 You might think, “Who on earth would want to go to a ranch in winter?
 You can’t horseback ride, you can’t fly fish, you can’t hike…” But, actually, guest ranches offer a surprising range of fun activities during the winter, as well as an unexpectedly snug atmosphere—what’s more, there are even a few ways to save some money.

-I happen to be at Triple Creek Ranch in Darby, Montana right now, voted the No. 1 hotel in the world by Travel and Leisure readers this year (and No. 5 by Condé Nast Traveler readers), and thanks to a subzero cold snap, I’m seeing first-hand how fun a winter ranch vacation can be.
+I happen to be at Triple Creek Ranch in Darby, Montana right now, an adults-only resort voted the No. 1 hotel in the world by Travel and Leisure readers this year (and No. 5 by Condé Nast Traveler readers), and thanks to a subzero cold snap, I’m seeing first-hand how fun a winter ranch vacation can be.

 And I’m not the only one who thinks so.
 I talked to Caroline Bach Wood, our Trusted Travel Expert for this area of the U.S. Caroline is familiar with a wide range of guest ranches in the West, and when I asked her the benefits of visiting in the cold weather, she pointed out that, “The biggest difference in going in the winter is that it gets dark earlier, so instead of staying busy from sunrise to sunset with various activities, you really get to take advantage of enjoying the cozy fire in your cabin, spending time together or relaxing alone.”
 What’s more, she adds, “If you’re coming from a place that doesn’t have all that much snow, simple winter activities like sledding and building snowmen can be a lot of fun.”
 I haven’t had a chance to build a snowman yet, but here are five other reasons to consider planning your winter getaway at a guest ranch.